"The U.S. Food and Drug Administration (FDA) continues its investigation of acute hepatitis illnesses linked to products labeled OxyElite Pro.

 - may worsen certain serious diseases that you may already have.

-1. Mental health problems and suicide.
+1. Mental health problems, including suicide.
 PegIntron may cause you to develop mood or behavior problems that may get worse during treatment with PegIntron or after your last dose, including:

 - irritability (getting upset easily)